Disaster Recovery (Geo)

 • If you encounter an ActiveRecord::RecordInvalid: Validation failed: Name has already been taken error message during this process, for more information, see this troubleshooting advice.

-• You should point the primary domain DNS at the newly promoted site.
+• If you are using separate URLs, you should point the primary domain DNS at the newly promoted site.
 Otherwise, runners must be registered again with the newly promoted site, and all Git remotes, bookmarks, and external integrations must be updated.

 Promoting a secondary site running on a single node